HuanyuZhang/INSPECTRE/README.md

 # INSPECTRE

-We provide implementation of our private entropy estimators and private support coverage estimator in Python.
-This is a tutorial for the people who want to use or develop upon these estimators.
+We provide a Python implementation of our differentially private estimators of entropy and support coverage.
+This is a tutorial for anyone who wants to use or build upon these estimators.

 Table of contents
 =================